What Happens If You're Audited Without Receipts?

 - You can discover proof of your travels and purchases by logging into your several travel accounts.

-- Utilise the phone number on file to demonstrate where your phone has been at the relevant times, use its location history (e.g. Google account or Apple).
+- Use the phone number on file to show where your phone has been at the right times.
+Check its location history.
+Google account or Apple).
 Setting up the Quickbooks mileage log app on your phone is also useful.

 Step 4: Explain the information to the CRA

 If you have been asked to mail documents to the CRA, think about gathering records and sending them off with supporting evidence first.
-If the CRA agent has asked to meet with you, you will have an opportunity to review your records and provide an explanation of the supporting documentation you do have for each of the areas under investigation.
+If the CRA agent wants to meet with you, you can review your records.
+You can also explain the supporting documents you have for each area being investigated.

 The CRA officer could ask for more documentation from you.
 Make an effort to obtain this information as soon as you can.
 Having a spirit of “co-operation” when dealing with the agent goes a long way.
 If you push back, they tend to push back even harder.